khulnasoft-lab/warpish/README.md

 cargo diff-clippy
 ```

-By adding this section to your `README.md`, you have successfully integrated `cargo-diff-tools` into your project's official development workflow.
+By adding this section to your README.md, you have successfully integrated cargo-diff-tools into your project's official development workflow.
 Any new contributor will now be aware of this tool and how to use it to ensure their changes are high-quality.